janziemba/react-native-simple-ui/.github/CONTRIBUTING.md

 - Try to keep everything stupid simple.
 (KISS)
 - Use as little dependencies as possible.
 - Do not use any native dependencies.
+- Do not leave any TODOs in your code.
+- Do not leave any commented-out lines in your code.